AntoineVendeville/Opinion-dynamics-in-the-Voter-Model/README.md

-# How opinions crystallise: an analysis of polarisation in the voter model

 The `.py` file contains functions used for simulations.

 To recreate the plots presented in the paper <i>Voter Model with Stubborn Agents on Strongly Connected Social Networks</i> use `strongly_connected.ipynb`